minettebrink/image-to-video/tutorial.md

 ```
 fastapi dev main.py
 ```
-3. Connect the backend with frontend
+3. Connect the backend with frontend.
-4. Add parameters and a .mp4 file as the backend output to simulate the pipeline without the model.
+4. Add parameters and a `.mp4` file as the backend output to simulate the pipeline without the model.
 Run both the backend and frontend locally to see that everything works as you want.
-5. Dockerize the frontend and backend separately and test that `docker build` and `docker run` work for both.
+5. Dockerize the frontend and backend separately, then test that `docker build` and `docker run` work correctly.
 6. Deployed frontend to Koyeb (follow these [instructions](#for-the-frontend)) and test that the frontend works as you want to.
-7. Deployed backend to Koyeb (follow these [instructions](#for-the-backend)) and test that the back- and frontend works as you want to.
+7. Deployed backend to Koyeb (follow these [instructions](#for-the-backend)) and test that the back- and frontend work correctly.
-8. Download the model weights to the backend
+8. Add the script that downloads the model weights to the backend
 ```python
 from huggingface_hub import hf_hub_download
 hf_hub_download(repo_id="Lightricks/LTX-Video", filename="ltx-video-2b-v0.9.1.safetensors", local_dir="/models")
 ```
-9. Test to download the model weights by deploying the backend on Koyeb, and check that you find them using the console.
+9. Deploy the backend on Koyeb and verify the model weights download correctly by checking the console..
-10. Load the model
+10. Add the script to load the model:
 ```python
 local_model_path = "/models/ltx-video-2b-v0.9.1.safetensors"
 transformer = LTXVideoTransformer3DModel.from_single_file(